 Business email compromise (BEC) scams alone are staggeringly common and effective.
 It’s one thing if an attacker evades layers of defenses intruding into your perimeter, but what if they just impersonate the boss via email or social media instead?
 How much are companies’ policies, security controls and insurance footing premised on the former scenario, versus the latter?

-These types of cyber attacks could be detrimental to any organization and prove the need for digital forensic and incident response (DFIR) services.
-Learn why you need DFIR for your organization in our latest whitepaper: The Escalating Stakes of Cyber Insurance.
+These types of cyberattacks could be detrimental to any organization and prove the need for digital forensic and incident response (DFIR) services.
+Learn why you need DFIR for your organization in our latest whitepaper: Why DFIR Is Needed in Partnership with Cyber Insurance.